stctheproducer/kamba/project_requirements/app-requirements.md

 - Resumable streams to continue generation after page refresh
 - Chat sharing to share conversations with others
 - Local first storage
+- Onboarding flow for new instances of the website

 I need the system to built with a service oriented structure in mind so that I can easily branch into microservices.
 I need suggestions for how I can handle realtime.